-A subchannel that is configured as a "write" subchannel in VTAM is a "read" subchannel in the 2216 ESCON configuration.

-- 2 There can be multiple MPC+ Groups on the same ESCON Channel Adapter. - Parallel MPC+ groups are supported but each must be placed in a separate TRL entry in the VTAM definition.
+- 1 A subchannel that is configured as a "write" subchannel in VTAM is a "read" subchannel in the 2216 configuration. - 2 There can be multiple MPC+ Groups on the same channel adapter. - 3 Parallel MPC+ groups are supported but each must be placed in a separate TRL entry in the VTAM definition. - 4 Although you must have at least two subchannels (one read and one write) you can have more if there is at least one read subchannel and one write subchannel.

-- 4 Although you must have at least two subchannels (one read and one write) you can have more if there is at least one read subchannel and one write subchannel. - 5 HPDT for UDP cannot share its MPC+ Group with other protocols. - 6 An MPC+ Group can be shared by multiple protocols as long as none of them is HPDT for UDP.
+- 5 UDP+ cannot share its MPC+ Group with other protocols.
+Note that HPDT for UDP is available for ESCON only. - 6 Define UDP+ as a separate group.
+Otherwise, an MPC+ Group can be shared by multiple protocols.
+Note that HPDT for UDP is available for ESCON only.